Dr Melissa Barlow

 - Assessing pre-diagnostic full blood count trends before a leukaemia diagnosis

-- Management, preparation and analysis of large healthcare datasets including CPRD, HES APC, NCRAS and the UK Biobank
+- Management, preparation and analysis of large healthcare datasets (CPRD, HES, NCRAS, UK Biobank).

 - Systematic reviews and meta-analysis